DigiCiti/DigitalCitizen/notes.md

 - view list of friends
 - remove friends from list

+- friendships should not be duplicated
+- a user cannot friend themselves

 a user can have many friendships a friendship has two users